The Masterplan (album): Legacy

 In 2016, Noel Gallagher, while discussing his disappointment in Be Here Now, expressed regret that the songs included on The Masterplan had been used as B-sides, rather than saved for Oasis studio albums:

 It goes back to the fucking giving all those great songs away as B-sides...to write "The Masterplan" and "Half the World Away", "Acquiesce", "It's Good to Be Free", "Headshrinker"...to be as stubborn an idiot as I was, saying 'No, those are the songs that I've written.
 That's it' is ridiculous.
 So the germ of the problem lies in me not keeping those songs [for the next album]...

-In 2023, The Masterplan marked its 25th anniversary with a reissue, reaching #2 on the UK Albums Chart.
+In 2023, The Masterplan marked its 25th anniversary with a reissue, reaching number 2 on the UK Albums Chart.
 Later in 2023, two songs from the album, "The Masterplan" and "Going Nowhere", were re-recorded by Noel Gallagher's High Flying Birds at Abbey Road Studios.